 Altogether the number of alternative decisions to compose an air quality plan is extremely high and thus their selection can be supported by different approaches.
 It is interesting to note that, from the technical point of view, the overall problem can be solved only within an integrated assessment approach, namely by explicitly taking into account the (industrial and external) costs of the foreseen measures.
 Emissions are in fact always computed as the product of two factors: a measure of the activity level (DRIVERS) times an emission factor, i.e. the amount of pollutant emitted per unit activity.
 The activity level may be measured for instance, by the energy used in a certain industry or by the kilometres travelled by a certain car.
 The emission factor (e.g. grams of NOx emitted per kilometre) may or may not take into account the presence of specific end-of-pipe technology to reduce the emission (unabated or abated emission factor).
 Whatever the case, there are infinite combinations of activity levels and abatement technologies that give the same result in term of emission.

 The costs of reducing a certain activity and those of adopting a certain technology are thus a first way to distinguish between different measures.
 However, in many cases, they are not sufficient to disentangle the ambiguity and another important criterion that can be applied in selecting a given measure is to assess to what extent it can be accepted by lay-citizens.
 Acceptability, defined as the way in which potential users will react and act if a certain measure is implemented (Vlassenroot et al., 2010), is a key element that can guarantee the success of a policy.
-So far, the fields in which the acceptability of policy instruments has been more extensively explored are the transport sector, where the acceptability of road pricing schemes has been assessed (Di Ciommo et al., 2013), and the energy sector, where the acceptability of the introduction of pollution-free power generation systems was evaluated (Soerensen et al., 2003).
+So far, the fields in which the acceptability of policy instruments has been more extensively explored are the transport sector, where road pricing schemes has been assessed (Di Ciommo et al., 2013), and the energy sector, where the introduction of pollution-free power generation systems was evaluated (Soerensen et al., 2003).